How do Learning and Themed Communities support student development?

 How do Learning Communities work at UNL?

-The University of Nebraska-Lincoln’s Learning Communities, a partnership between Academic Affairs and University Housing, integrate students’ academic and social experiences.
+The University of Nebraska-Lincoln’s Learning Communities integrate students’ academic and social experiences.

 Students generally take two to four courses together and participate in co-curricular activities with faculty and staff who help them connect with one another and deepen their academic inquiry.
 Community-exclusive events range from opportunities for academic and professional development to social interactions and service-learning projects including dinners with UNL faculty and administrators, special access to visiting scholars and speakers, career workshops, and educational/service trips.

-Some Learning Communities are designed for students pursuing specific majors or career interests (biology, journalism, music, pre-health, pre-vet, etc.) and some are designed to explore a specific identity or interest area (environmental sustainability, service and leadership, ROTC involvement, First-Gen students, etc.), although all are open to students of any major who share that interest.
-The University Exploration Learning Community supports students who are undecided about their major or career interests.
+Learning Communities are designed for students pursuing specific majors or career interests (biology, journalism, music, pre-health, pre-vet, etc.) while Themed Communities are designed to explore a specific identity or interest area (environmental sustainability, ROTC involvement, etc.).
+All communities are open to students of any major who are committed to the focus of the community.

 Each year UNL departments and programs have the opportunity to submit proposals for new Learning Communities.
 Faculty/Staff members are strongly encouraged to work with the Associate Director for Learning Experiences, Abby Groth, as they prepare proposals.